-GETTING ARROUND IN VALENCIA
+GETTING AROUND IN VALENCIA

 Getting around in Valencia is easy.
 Whether on foot, by bike, bus, tram or subway, the city is easy to navigate.